hidroh/hidroh.github.io/_posts/2015-02-16-support-multiple-themes-android-app.markdown

 </application>
 {% endhighlight %}

-Explanation for some theme attributes can be found on [Android Developers blog](http://android-developers.blogspot.sg/2014/10/appcompat-v21-material-design-for-pre.html).
+Explanation for some theme attributes can be found on Android Developers blog[^android-blog].

 <div class="bs-callout bs-callout-info">
   <h4>Tip</h4>
   Make a minimal app and try out the style attributes to see what attribute/value we need to set to achieve our desired theme first.
 As comprehensive as they are, Android documentations on theme attributes, especially with <code>appcompat</code>, are surprisingly lacking.
 </div>

-Options menu icons should have the same color as action bar text color, in our case it's specified via [`android:textColorPrimary`](http://developer.android.com/training/material/theme.html#StatusBar), and is `#FFFFFF`, so we should provide a set of white options menu icons for the action bar.
+Options menu icons should have the same color as action bar text color, in our case it's specified via `android:textColorPrimary`[^theme], and is `#FFFFFF`, so we should provide a set of white options menu icons for the action bar.

 <div class="bs-callout bs-callout-info">
   <h4>Tip</h4>